freeradical13/freeradical13.github.io/index.md

 Viruses that infect bacteria are called [bacteriophages][] (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.

-A [lytic virus][] causes a cell to ultimately burst and die, whereas a [lysogenic virus][] replicates the virus without destroying the cell (e.g. by permanently integrating into the cell's DNA).
+A [lytic virus][] causes a cell to ultimately burst and die, whereas a [lysogenic virus][] replicates the virus without destroying the cell.

-Different viruses have different structures and behaviors:
+Types of viruses:

+* Type I: Double-Stranded DNA (dsDNA)
+* Type II: Single-Stranded DNA (ssDNA)
+* Type III: Double-Stranded RNA (dsRNA)
+* Type IV: Single-Stranded RNA (ssRNA) which serves as mRNA
+* Type V: Single-Stranded RNA (ssRNA) which serves as a template for mRNA
+* Type VI (e.g. [Retrovirus][]): Single-Stranded RNA (ssRNA) which serves as a template for DNA

+Examples of viruses:

 * [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
 [Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
 RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
 Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.
-* [Human Immunodeficiency Virus][] (or HIV): Uses immune cells to produce
+* [Human Immunodeficiency Virus][] (or HIV): Infects certain white blood cells.
+Retrovirus which uses Reverse Transcriptase to create DNA once inside the white blood cell which is permanently integrated into the cell's DNA (called a [provirus][]) and creates new HIV viruses.

 ## CRISPR-Cas

 [Clustered Regularly Interspersed Short Palindromic Repeats][] (CRISPRs) are repetitive DNA sequences in some prokaryotes that code for parts of certain phage DNA.
-Nucleases called [Cas][] (CRISPR-associated) proteins use RNA transcribed from CRISPR sequences to identify and cut phage DNA thus inactivating the phage.
+Nucleases called [Cas][] (CRISPR-associated) proteins (e.g. Cas9) use RNA transcribed from CRISPR sequences to identify and cut phage DNA thus inactivating the phage.

+## Prions

+[Prions][] are proteins which may infect organisms (e.g. through food) and cause brain diseases such as [Mad Cow Disease][], [Creutzfeldt-Jakob Disease][], and [Scrapie][].
+The prion proteins are misfolded proteins which may cause properly folder proteins of the same type to misfold upon contact which may lead to a chain reaction.

 ## Adipose Tissue